linusmoreau/todo-list/README.md

 would be a real benefit to **everything**.

 This application will be used by myself, but it's available if you or anyone would like to use it!

+### User Stories
+- I want to be able to add items to my to-do list
+- I want to be able to edit items on my to-do list
+- I want to be able to delete items from my to-do list
+- I want to be able to see the items on my to-do list organized based on subject and/or due date
+- I want to be able to view items for specific subjects